2016 Women's Rugby Super Series

 The Women's Rugby Super Series 2016 was the second of the Women's Rugby Super Series.
 It was contested by 2014 world champion England, runner-up Canada, France (who replaced New Zealand from the 2015 tournament) and United States.
-It was held in Salt Lake City, Utah, USA.
+It was held in Salt Lake City, Utah, United States.

 The tournament was won by Canada with England second, France third and USA last.

 Table

 Points scoring

 4 points awarded for a win, 2 points for a draw, no points for a loss.
 1 bonus point awarded for scoring four or more tries and 1 bonus point for losing by less than 7 points.